Teaching Foundations: RPL Module Stream

 Your pathway to the Graduate Certificate in University Teaching Practice

-Participants who meet the eligibility criteria and have successfully completed the RPL module will be invited to enrol in the Graduate Certificate in University Teaching Practice.
+Participants who successfully complete the RPL module will be invited to enrol in the Graduate Certificate in University Teaching Practice.

 You will receive credit for Teaching Foundations (EDHE6001), the first course in the Graduate Certificate, and be on your way to earning the full qualification.